Skip to content

 EF Core Migration Buddy is a VS Code extension for people who use Entity Framework Core migrations and are tired of retyping the same long dotnet ef commands.

 It does not replace EF Core.
-It wraps the official dotnet ef CLI with workspace-aware presets, command previews, and friendlier diagnostics for the common cases that usually slow you down.
+It wraps the official dotnet ef CLI with workspace-aware presets and focused forms inside VS Code, so the common migration flows become much faster and more predictable.

 Why